EKS Default Namespace Deletion Incident Response Guide

 - Namespace where all essential system components for cluster operations are deployed

-- Location of EKS Add-ons (CoreDNS, kube-proxy, VPC CNI) and controllers
+- EKS Add-ons (CoreDNS, kube-proxy, VPC CNI) and controllers are located here

 kube-public:

-- Storage for public information readable by unauthenticated users
+- Stores public information readable by unauthenticated users

 cluster-infoConfigMap contains cluster CA certificate and API Server address